25 May 2020

 This code is from Android: How to use the Html.TagHandler?
 StackOverflow question.

-, we mark a start of a struck-out text by using the setSpan
+When the opening parameter is true, we mark a start of a struck-out text by using the setSpan method with Spannable.SPAN_MARK_MARK.

 output.setSpan(new StrikethroughSpan(), where, length, Spannable.SPAN_EXCLUSIVE_EXCLUSIVE);